J888/info-site-v2/README.md

 - Make the background color of the navbar a config item.
 - Admin
   - break it out into components
+  - image upload:
+    - show success/fail status of upload
-  - compress photos before upload.
+    - compress photos before upload
     - make list of photos look better.
     - add delete button for items in list of photos
   - Make article list searchable/filterable by title on admin page.

 # ENV VARS